spinach/spinach.github.com/_posts/2016-11-14-an-agile-architects-framework-for-navigating-complexity.md

 - Chaotic domain (Absense of constraints) (act-sense-respond): Immagine there is a room on fire.
 We're not gunna do analysis on why.
 We have to act quickly, "go to exit door quickly".
 Later on, you come back and analyse.

 Disorder: When there is a problem and no one is dealing with the problem.

+#### Closer look in Complex domain

+We look at experiment design:

+- Where are the actions you will take?
+- What are the expected signs of success?
+- What will you do to encourage more of these things?
+- What are some possible signs of failure?
+- What will you do when you encounter these?
+- How does this experiment support your overall objective?